Driver who exploded Cybertruck in Las Vegas railed about ‘political grievances’ and domestic issues before suicide

 Evans said “other family issues or personal grievances in his own life … may have been contributing factors” in the man’s actions in Las Vegas.
 “It’s evident that the subject considered, planned and thoughtfully prepared for this act alone,” he added.

-Investigators said they were still pouring over “a lot of content” related to the case, including two cell phones and other evidence.
+Investigators said they were still poring over “a lot of content” related to the case, including two cell phones and other evidence.

 An active-duty US Army Green Beret, Livelsberger was on leave from his base in Germany at the time of the blast, sources told CNN.
 The explosion was caused by a combination of fireworks, gas tanks and camping fuel in the bed of the vehicle detonated by a device controlled by the driver.